 1. Preveli beach

-Preveli beach can be reached by car from Chania or Rethymnon (about 1.5 hours).
-A local bus from Rethymnon can take you to Preveli (three buses per day).
-However, there is no bus from Chania to Preveli, and you must go to Rethymnon first.
+Preveli beach is reached by car from Chania or Rethymnon (about 1.5 hours), or by local bus from Rethymnon (three per day).
+There is no direct bus from Chania — go via Rethymnon.
+From the car park, a steep stepped path leads down to the sand.

 Best Hotels in Preveli Beach

-There are no hotels in Preveli, and the closest area you can stay to be close to Preveli is Plakias village and beach:
+There are no hotels at Preveli; the closest base is Plakias village and beach:

 Best Restaurants in Preveli Beach